DPenner1/Primell/README.md

 - "Lists" of these two datatypes

 Other familiar data types are only simulated with these.
 For example:
 - Boolean: A non-empty list consisting of only prime numbers is considered true.
 Anything else is false.
+(This is the truest truth, but alternative truths are configurable.)
 - There aren't really others yet.

 Primell's lists are not really lists but they are more like dynamic arrays.
 Here are its properties: